Hello, my name is Janice Schacter Lintz, I am the CEO of Hearing Access & Innovations and a mom of a 21-year-old daughter with hearing loss.

 I learned through this process and working with other membership organizations that certain large companies have tremendous clout and place unwieldy pressure on membership organizations.
 The membership organizations cannot mandate anything but can only recommend action.
 Placing people with hearing loss, who have no market force, dependent on these organizations is untenable.
-Success is only accomplished by people like me who have dedicated their life to work for free to achieve success for people with hearing loss.
+Success is only accomplished by people like me who have dedicated their lives to work for free to achieve success for people with hearing loss.
 This is inappropriate.
 I am tired of working for free to do everyone’s job.

 People with hearing loss have no market force as evidenced by the lack of significant change with hearing aids.
 People with hearing loss cannot be dependent on membership organizations or the generosity of people to receive the information that they so sorely need.
-Another example, is my 2009 petition before the FDA on these issues has gone unanswered.
-The hearing aid market needs a radical overhaul, clear regulation and oversight.
+Another example is my 2009 petition before the FDA on these issues has gone unanswered.
+The hearing aid market needs a radical overhaul, clear regulation, and oversight.
 The hearing aid industry and audiologist stranglehold must be broken.

 II.
 HIA’s Report is Self-Serving

 HIA’s report is self-serving to protect the organization’s funders which are upon information and belief, hearing aid manufacturers.
 The report discussed hearing aid alternatives.
 Other than a cochlear implant which would be prescribed by an otolaryngologist, there aren’t alternatives.
-The after-market accessories are after market add-ons that audiologists peddle to consumers similar to gum at the supermarket checkout stand.
+The after-market accessories are aftermarket add-ons that audiologists peddle to consumers similar to gum at the supermarket checkout stand.
 Most do not work and are relinquished to sitting in the drawer.
 The one product that is routinely not recommended is the telecoil.
 The feature adds only $50 to the sale of a hearing aid but tends to require a lengthy discussion.
 So, audiologists omit the discussion even when required by law in four states: Arizona, Florida, New York and Rhode Island.

 HIA’s discussion of complex algorithms is insincere.
 Audiologists are not mathematicians.
 The hearing aid manufacturers have developed software to calculate the formulas.
-The audiogram numbers are inputed into the software to determine the hearing aid program.
+The audiogram numbers are inputted into the software to determine the hearing aid program.
 The hearing aids are adjusted based on consumer input after testing the aids.
 This statement is just utter nonsense.